Planning your SharePoint hub sites

 Mobility: The ability for employees to get work done from any device while they're on the go.

 Search: The ability for employees to find content even if they don't know where it lives.

 The emphasis for each of these elements can vary based on organizational priorities and to some extent, the digital maturity of the organization.
 Microsoft 365 provides three main building blocks to help you create your intranet in a way that allows you to configure experiences that align with your organization, your employees, and your readiness.
 Different organizations will use the building blocks in different ways, but the building blocks themselves reflect common patterns that organizations use to get work done:

 At their core, the three types of building blocks share a common structure.
 For example, they share the same set of internal web parts.
 However, there are some fundamental differences in intent, usage expectations, governance (including how they are created), and how and which web parts you might use on each type of site.

 |Primary business objective

 When you want to create a place where the members of a work group or project team can work together on project deliverables, plan an event, track status, or exchange ideas, you want a team site.
-Team sites are connected by default to an Office 365 group to deliver a full range of communication and collaboration tools, including Microsoft Teams and Planner.
+Team sites are connected by default to a Microsoft 365 group to deliver a full range of communication and collaboration tools, including Microsoft Teams and Planner.